-All of these, however, can be avoided through the input of career counsellors in helping them chart a course for effective work-life balance and holding them accountable for sticking with the chartered course.
+All of these, however, can be avoided through the input of career counselors in helping them chart a course for effective work-life balance and holding them accountable for sticking with the chartered course.

-7. To cater for the gifted and talented
+7. To cater to the gifted and talented

 One demography of citizens that is usually not catered for is the gifted and talented.
 In addition to the diversity of career choices available to everyone in Society as we saw earlier, the gifted and talented face even more challenges because as individuals they already have more than enough choices in themselves to choose from.